Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/comments-system-management.md

 - Volunteer coordination and appreciation platform
 - Professional communication standards maintenance

-This commenting system supports the KCN Seniors co-operative mission by facilitating respectful, productive community discussions that help seniors age well at home and in their communities, while providing administrators with the tools needed to maintain a safe, welcoming digital environment.
+This commenting system supports the co-operative mission by facilitating respectful, productive community discussions that help seniors age well at home and in their communities, while providing administrators with the tools needed to maintain a safe, welcoming digital environment.

 ## Additional Resources